blueyed/detectindent/README.md

 * a full README for GitHub, with a description and installation instructions
 * automated tests of the plugin
 * require only a majority, not an entirety, of lines to use tabs for tabs to be selected
+* detect the indent width when tabs are detected, not only when spaces are detected
 * set 0 for `shiftwidth` and -1 for `softtabstop` when Vim supports it, to make it easier for users to manually change indentation
 * treat a `g:detectindent_preferred_expandtab` option 0 value as signifying a desired default of `noexpandtab`
 * gracefully exit on old Vim versions known to not work (< 7.0)